 - Kidney beans

 Vegetarian proteins such as nuts and seeds are part of a balanced diet.
 You can also eat tofu, tempeh, and other soy products.

 Eggs are also a good source of protein.
 For most healthy people, it is fine to eat 1 to 2 whole eggs per day.
 The yolk is where most of the vitamins and minerals are.

 Dairy (milk and milk products)

-Cream cheese, cream, and butter are not healthy dairy products and should be consumed in moderation.
+Cream cheese, cream, and butter are high in saturated fat and should be consumed in moderation.

 Grains, cereals, and fiber

 Grain products are made from wheat, rice, oats, cornmeal, barley, or other grains such as millet, bulgur, and amaranth.
 Foods made with grains include:

 There are 2 kinds of grains: whole grains and refined grains.
 Choose mostly whole-grain foods.
 They are healthier for you because they have the entire grain kernel and have more protein and fiber than refined grains.
 These include: